China (Anuel AA song): Background

 "China" was written by Anuel AA, Daddy Yankee, Karol G, Ozuna, and J Balvin, and was produced by Puerto Rican Latin Grammy Award-winner record producer Tainy.
-Tainy had previously worked with Anuel AA on "Sola" (2016), with Daddy Yankee on "Noche de Entiero" (2006), "Bella y Sensual" and "Si Supieras" (2019), with Karol G on "Mi Mala" (2017), with Ozuna on "No Quiero Amores" (2017), and with J Balvin on the majority of his albums Vibras (2018) and Oasis (2019).
+Tainy had previously worked with Anuel AA on "Sola" (2016), with Daddy Yankee on "Noche de Entierro" (2006), "Bella y Sensual" and "Si Supieras" (2019), with Karol G on "Mi Mala" (2017), with Ozuna on "No Quiero Amores" (2017), and with J Balvin on the majority of his albums Vibras (2018) and Oasis (2019).
 He had also co-produced the Grammy Award-nominated song "I Like It" (2018) by Cardi B, Bad Bunny, and J Balvin.

 Anuel AA told Billboard in July 2019 that he "had been looking to revive a classic" and chose Shaggy's "It Wasn't Me" because it "hit" him.
 He started listening to old songs and remembered Shaggy's track from his childhood.
 He told XXL that "when [he] used to go with the big boys in [his] hood to the club, they put that song on and everybody used to go crazy".
 He chose to redo "It Wasn't Me" and supposed that there would not be any problems with the release due to Shaggy's collaborations with Hispanic artists.
 He recorded the song and sent the mix to Daddy Yankee, who "went crazy about it" and finished recording his verse in three days.
 Anuel AA then showed it to his girlfriend Karol G at their home and she opined that it was "the best track [she has] heard from [him]".
 He wanted her on the record because she liked it and "[they] always help each other" and started to think about "classics that had all the big names in them".

 After some time, he met Ozuna and showed the song to him, who "went crazy as well" and recorded his part.
 J Balvin was the last one to record, as the original collaboration did not include him, according to Anuel AA's announcement in April 2019.
 Balvin's participation was revealed by Billboard two months later.
 Anuel AA has stated that it is "the strongest song of [his] career up to date".
 He referred to the track as a "mix of different cultures with each of the collaborators contributing with its own flow".
 The song's title comes from the "strong Chinese elements" on Shaggy's "It Wasn't Me".